NEHAGAIDHANI/building-a-todo-app-python-js-micro-product-2/part-8-homework/README.md

 ---

+## About This Part
+This part uses the same structure as Part 6 and 7:
+- `get_current_user()` helper function for authentication
+- Protected routes require valid JWT token
+- User can only access their own todos

+---

 ## 7 Simple Steps

 Follow the steps in order.
 Each step is marked in the code with `STEP 1`, `STEP 2`, etc.